Dick Blair

 Dick Blair (born Richard Carl Phillips; 1937 – 9 April 2013), also known as Dickie Blair, was an Aboriginal Australian professional boxer, Christian pastor, and community leader in Sydney, Australia.
 He became the Australian middleweight boxing champion in 1972, and was later involved in the Aboriginal Housing Committee in Redfern as well as mentorship of young people in the area.

 Early life

 Richard Carl Phillips was born in Fingal Head, in the Tweed Coast region of New South Wales.

 He started work as a cane cutter before moving south to Redfern, Sydney, in the late 1960s.
 During that time there was a new wave of the Aboriginal rights movement, and the 1967 referendum.

 Athletic career

 Phillips became known as Dick Blair during his boxing career, and was also referred to as Dickie Blair.
 His boxing career spanned 12 years, beginning in 1963 and turning professional in 1964.
 For some time he trained Tony Mundine.
 His boxing stance was orthodox.

-In 1972 he beat Australian middleweight champion Charkey Ramon to earn the title himself.
-Among others, he fought Trevor Christian, Mick Croucher, Trevor Thornberry, and Jim Brown (Withers).
+In 1968 Blair won the vacant Australian Middleweight title by stopping Bob Murdoch in 10 rounds.
+He lost the title in 1969 losing a 15-round decision to Billy Choules.
+Among others, he fought Charkey Ramon, Alipate Korovou, Johnny Gorkom, Fred Taupola,Tuna Scanlan, Trevor Christian, Bob Dunlop,Trevor Thornberry, and Jim Brown (Withers).
 He retired in 1975, having fought 85 bouts, and with a record of 46 wins-31-5.